tarombo/Tarombo-app/README.md

 Minimum supported version is Android 4.4 KitKat (API 19), maximum is Android 12 S (API 31).
 The intent is that data structure respects as much as possible the latest version of GEDCOM standard: [5.5.1](https://www.familysearch.org/developers/docs/gedcom/) and possibly also [5.5.5](https://www.gedcom.org/gedcom.html).<br>
-Family Gem is strongly based on the library [Gedcom 5 Java](https://github.com/FamilySearch/gedcom5-java) by FamilySearch.
+Tarombo is strongly based on the library [Gedcom 5 Java](https://github.com/FamilySearch/gedcom5-java) by FamilySearch.

 ## Limitations
 The code provided in this repository should compile and build a working version of Tarombo, but with some limitations: